rsp/ifa/PITCHME.md

 ---

-It would not be convenient for non-developers so
+It would not be convenient for non-developers.

-I started exploring tools to make the process of content authoring easier and more convenient.
+We need content authoring to be easier and more convenient.

 Using a headless CMS seems like the way to go.

----

-What can we do:

-1. Put content into a headless CMS
-2. Create a static website
-3. Connect website to the CMS via API

-Now all content changes via GUI will be visible on the website.

 ---